-Lisinopril is also used to delay the progression of kidney disease in diabetic patients, reducing urinary protein and protecting glomerular filtration rate.
-Its effects are long-lasting and its mechanism of action is unique, requiring continuous use to achieve optimal results; it is not suitable for acute blood pressure control or emergencies.
+Lisinopril is also used to slow the progression of diabetic nephropathy, reducing proteinuria and protecting glomerular filtration rate.
+Its effects are long-lasting and mechanism of action is unique, typically requiring continuous use for optimal results.
+It is not suitable for acute blood pressure control or emergency situations.

-The generic name for Lisinopril is Lisinopril, with common commercial brands including Prinivil® and Zestril®.
+The generic name of Lisinopril is Lisinopril.
+Common commercial brands include Prinivil®, Zestril®, among others.
 Different countries or regions may use different brand names, but the active ingredient remains Lisinopril.
-Patients should pay attention to the ingredient labeling on the medication box and follow the prescriptions provided by their physicians.
+Patients should check the ingredient list on the medication packaging and follow the prescribed instructions from their healthcare provider.

-This medication is available in tablet or capsule form, with dosage specifications typically of 5mg, 10mg, 20mg, and 40mg.
-Patients should confirm the brand and ingredients on the medication packaging during medical visits and regularly return for follow-up to adjust their medication plan.
+This medication is available in tablet or capsule form, with dosages typically ranging from 5mg, 10mg, 20mg, to 40mg.
+Patients should verify the brand and ingredients on the packaging during medical visits and regularly review their medication plan with their healthcare provider.

-Lisinopril is classified as an ACE inhibitor, a class of drugs that blocks the action of angiotensin-converting enzyme, reducing the production of vasoconstrictive substances, promoting vasodilation, and decreasing fluid volume.
-ACE inhibitors are first-line medications for treating cardiovascular diseases, offering multiple benefits such as reducing cardiac workload and protecting the kidneys.
+Lisinopril is classified as an ACE inhibitor, which blocks the action of the angiotensin-converting enzyme, reducing the production of vasoconstrictive substances, leading to vasodilation and decreased fluid volume.
+ACE inhibitors are first-line drugs for treating cardiovascular diseases, offering benefits such as reducing cardiac workload and protecting the kidneys.

-Compared to other antihypertensive medications, Lisinopril's unique mechanism provides better specificity in treating heart failure and diabetic nephropathy.
-However, this class of drugs may cause specific side effects such as a dry cough, necessitating differentiation from other categories like calcium channel blockers or beta-blockers.
+Compared to other antihypertensive drugs, Lisinopril’s unique mechanism makes it particularly effective in treating heart failure and diabetic nephropathy.
+However, this class of drugs may cause side effects such as dry cough, which should be distinguished from other categories like calcium channel blockers or beta-blockers.

 Additionally, this medication is also used for: